stetelepta/data-science-experiments/README.md

 ![One sensor](https://github.com/stetelepta/data-science-experiments/blob/master/experiments/nn-triangulation/plots/exp-one-sensors-2-8-probs.png?raw=true)

 ### Two sensors with a 10x10 grid
-When using two sensors, the probabilies are highest are highest on the intersection of the two circles around the sensors.
+When using two sensors, the probabilies are highest on the intersection of the two circles around the sensors.
 Note that there are still two possible locations where the distances match.
 * Cost after 10.000 epochs for 1.000 training examples: `3.086349`

 ![Two sensors](https://github.com/stetelepta/data-science-experiments/blob/master/experiments/nn-triangulation/plots/exp-sensors-2-9-probs.png?raw=true)